 This type of yarn is characterized by a tight loop projecting from the body of the yarn at fairly regular intervals.
 These yarns consist of three different yarns.
 The three components of yarn are core, the effect, and tie or binder.
 The effect yarn is wrapped in loops around a core or base yarn.
 The third ply ( binder) is wrapped over the effect ply in order to hold the loops in place.

 The loop yarn consists of a core yarn with an effect yarn wrapped around it and overfed to produce a nearly circular loopy projection on its surface.
 The core yarn has two plies twisted together.
 Core yarn entraps the effect yarn.
 Generally, four yarn are used to produce this yarn.
 Two yarns make core or ground yarn.
 The effect yarns are formed with an overfeed of 200 % or more.
 The effect yarn is not entrapped completely by ground threads, therefore, is necessary.
 The size of the loop is determined by the level of overfeeding.

-This is a staple fiber yarn.
-It consists of a core of parallel fibers.
-These fibers are bound together by wrapper fibers.
+This is a staple fibre yarn.
+It consists of a core of parallel fibres.
+These fibres are bound together by wrapper fibres.
 Yarn produced by the air-jet spinning process is structured in this way.
-The yarn produced by the hollow spindle method is also frequently as fascinated yarn, as a binder is applied to an essentially twistless core of parallel fibers.
+The yarn produced by the hollow spindle method is also frequently as fascinated yarn, as a binder is applied to an essentially twistless core of parallel fibres.